nicomazz/i3-polybar-config/README.md

 exit 0
 ```
 #### vim
 I'm absolutely not an expert.
 The `vimrc` inside the vim folder helps me to be a little bit more productive.
-There you can also find some notes about commands I usually use, and often forgot about.
+There you can also find some notes about commands I usually use, and often forget about.

 ## Important
 You probably have to replace some path (try `find . -type f  -exec grep -l "path/to" {} \;`)